ppernot/ReactorUI/docs/2-model.md

     a set of reactions specific to the species present in the initial gaz mixture.

+       __Note__: if a file `reacScheme.Rda` exists in the `Run` directory, it is downloaded and the reaction scheme is initialized automatically, without the need to hit `Generate Reactions`.

     + the results of the Volpert analysis used to generate the reaction network are proveded in the right panel, showing the new species added at each iteration.
 The Volpert index (VlpI) is the number of